12 ways to protect your organization from ransomware

 - Centralize endpoint security with a platform that applies policies across all endpoints

 - Leverage behavioral indicators of attack (IOAs) to defend against ransomware written in PowerShell

-Professional security assessments can help you get started by identifying and prioritizing weaknesses in your security program, and developing an actionable roadmap for remediation.
+Professional security assessments can help you get started by identifying and prioritizing weaknesses in your security program and kick-starting an actionable roadmap for remediation.

 Garth Whitacre contributed to this post.